(a) "Commercial motor vehicle":

 (b) "Commissioner" means the commissioner of public safety.

 (c) "Owner" means a person who owns, or has control, under a lease of more than 30 days' duration, of one or more commercial motor vehicles.

 (a) It is unlawful for a person to operate or permit the operation, in violation of the requirements of paragraph (b), of:

-(1) a commercial motor vehicle registered in Minnesota or a spotter truck;
+(1) a commercial motor vehicle registered in Minnesota;

 (2) special mobile equipment as defined in section 168.002, subdivision 31, and which is self-propelled, if it is mounted on a commercial motor vehicle chassis; or

 (3) a vehicle used to transport passengers by a motor carrier of railroad employees under section 221.0255.